tomalrussell/nismod_teaching_kit/docs/lecture_18/Lecture_18.3.md

----
-title: Mini-Lecture 18.3 -- Cost-benefit analysis for nature-based solutions
+# Mini-Lecture 18.3 -- Cost-benefit analysis for nature-based solutions

-keywords:

--   Nature-based solutions

--   Cost-benefit analysis

-authors:

--   Yu Mo

----

 This lecture provides an overview of methods that can be used to estimate the value of nature-based solutions' services.
 This lecture